ivadomed/ivadomed/README.md

 And all dependencies will be installed into your own system.

 ## Data
-The working dataset is derived from the
+The working dataset is derived from the [Spinal Cord MRI Public Database](https://osf.io/76jkx/)

 The data structure is compatible with [BIDS](http://bids.neuroimaging.io/) and is exemplified below:
 ~~~